LAripping/watchlist-widget/README.md

-### Disclaimers :warning:
+### Disclaimer :warning:

-This is a free time hobby, I'm not a dev - I'm a security consultant and while I'd like to see people using my app and maybe take a glimpse of the support lifecycle, take this repo as it is:
+This is a free time hobby, I'm a hacker, not a dev and while I'd like to see people enjoy the app and I'd probably fix a bug or two,  take this repo as it is.

-:x: Through the eyes of a proper dev, the **code is probably shit**
+:x: The **code is probably shit** through the eyes of a proper dev

-:x: Of course **it doesn't include tests**, nor unit nor regression no nothing
+:x: **No tests in sight**, nor unit nor regression or anything.
+Too bored

-:x: It will by no means support many devices, hell, I've **only tried it in a Xiaomi Redmi 5 Plus**, and my own **Pixel 2**
+:x: I've **only tried it in a couple of devices**, and since it works, it works :P